 There is a strong emphasis on the development of leadership and teaching skills.
 The region’s senior resident programme, which was developed in conjunction with the Judge business school in Cambridge in order to allow higher trainees to play a part in the senior management, has been expanded to include all the trusts in the region.
 From August 2019, the School plans to offer flexible Quality Improvement portfolio training posts in selected specialities.
 The School also offers a number of bursaries to trainees taking postgraduate degrees in education.
 All trusts have been encouraged to appoint quality improvement leads as well as simulation leads to help support these activities at a local level.

-New for 2019, the East of England region will be piloting flexible portfolio training posts for new ST3s.
+The East of England region will be piloting flexible portfolio training posts for new ST3s in 2020.
 This scheme will protect one day a week, or the time equivalent across the year for professional development in quality improvement.
-This fantastic opportunity will be available to applicants in Endocrine and Diabetes, Geriatric, Renal and Acute Internal Medicine.
+This fantastic opportunity will be available to applicants in Geriatric and Acute Internal Medicine.

 These national training numbers, which do not require any extra eligibility or interview criteria, offer the opportunity for trainees to engage in project work, for a minimum of one year that can aid their professional development and meet the necessary general professional capabilities required of the modern physician.